|Alma Mater:||Iowa State|

 Office - (405) 325-8336

-Assistant coach Lou Ball enters his 10th season with Oklahoma women's gymnastics as the primary coach on vault and co-coach on uneven bars.
+Assistant coach Lou Ball enters his 11th season with Oklahoma women's gymnastics in 2017 as the primary coach on vault and co-coach on uneven bars.

-The 2010 National Assistant Coach of the Year along with fellow OU assistant coach Tom Haley, Ball has aided OU to five top-three finishes at the NCAA Championships in 2010, 2011, 2013, 2014 and 2015, including Oklahoma's first-ever NCAA championship effort in 2014.
+The 2010 National Assistant Coach of the Year along with fellow OU assistant coach Tom Haley, Ball has aided OU to six top-three finishes at the NCAA Championships in 2010, 2011, 2013, 2014, 2015 and 2016, including Oklahoma's first-ever NCAA championship effort in 2014 and second title run in 2016.
 The Sooners also notched NCAA runner-up finishes in 2010 and 2013 and have finished no lower than third in the Super Six since their first appearance in 2010.

-Ball has been named Region Assistant Coach of the Year six times on his way to helping OU to six Big 12 Championships in the past eight years and five straight NCAA Regional titles.
+Ball has been named Region Assistant Coach of the Year six times on his way to helping OU to seven Big 12 Championships in the past nine years and seven straight NCAA Regional titles.

-OU has garnered 27 All-America honors on bars and vault under Ball's leadership, including NCAA vault runner-up Madison Mooring in 2011.
-Ball has also coached Haley Scaman to a prolific vaulting career at Oklahoma since 2013, including top-three NCAA individual finishes in 2014 (third) and 2015 (third).
+OU has garnered 35 All-America honors on bars and vault under Ball's leadership, including NCAA vault runner-up Madison Mooring in 2011.
+Ball also coached Haley Scaman to a prolific vaulting career at Oklahoma since 2013, including top-three NCAA individual finishes in 2014 (third) and 2015 (third).

-Gymnasts at Oklahoma have brought home 15 awards on bars and 12 on vault in the past seven seasons.
-Ball's efforts have also resulted in eight Big 12 champions on bars and seven on vault for the Sooners.
+Gymnasts at Oklahoma have brought home 19 awards on bars and 16 on vault in the past seven seasons.
+Ball's efforts have also resulted in nine Big 12 champions on bars and nine on vault for the Sooners.

-Ball’s coaching efforts led Oklahoma to strong performances throughout the season on both vault and uneven bars.
+Ball’s coaching efforts led Oklahoma to strong performances throughout the 2015 season on both vault and uneven bars.
 OU captured 11 team titles on vault and 13 on bars while totaling 32 individual event titles combined on the two events.
-Oklahoma set a new program record score on bars (49.625) in a victory over TWU and Southeast Missouri State and added five scores of 49.500 or higher on vault, four of which came in March and April.

 Ball helped lead Oklahoma to the best season in program history in 2014, coaching the Sooners to a first NCAA title, an NCAA Regional championship and a Big 12 title.
 Ball also led a resurgence of the Oklahoma vaulting corps in 2014.
 His Sooners averaged a program-best 49.475 over the course of the season on the event, winning 12 event titles throughout the season.
 OU notched five of the top six scores all-time for an Oklahoma team, including a program-record 49.700 at the NCAA Minneapolis Regional in April.
 Two of Ball's gymnasts were named All-Americans on the event (Maile'ana Kanewa and Haley Scaman), and Scaman posted OU's first perfect 10.0 on the event since 2010 in March.